mcfrith/last-genotype/README.md

 - `-s BP`, `--splice=BP`: only use query sequences with strong splice signals and least one splice >= BP.

+- `-c FILE`, `--class-file=FILE`: write a classification of the query sequences by maternal/paternal chromosome.

 - `-S SIZE`, `--buffer-size=SIZE`: maximum amount of memory to use (roughly).
 E.g. `32G` means 32 GibiBytes.